Infinity/Iris/README.md

 #Iris

+Iris is used to get colors from images.
+It can get vibrant colors, muted colors, etc.

-A pure Java port of the Android Palette library with no external dependencies.
+It's a pure Java port of the Android Palette library with no external dependencies.
 See the [Android Palette Docs](https://developer.android.com/reference/android/support/v7/graphics/Palette.html) for more information on what Palette does.

 ##Usage